seck135/full-stack-map-application/README.md

 cp .env.example .env
 npm run dev

-2. Open a terminal and navigate to the client folder:
+2. Open a new terminal and navigate to the client folder:

 ```bash
 cd client